jhpyle/docassemblecli/README.md

 The `dawatchinstall` script depends on the `inotifywait` command.
 If this command is not available on your system, you may need to install the `inotify-tools` package.

+## Running on Windows

+If you are running Windows, a relatively convenient way to install these command-line utilities is to use Windows Subsystem for Linux.

+In the Microsoft Store, search for "Ubuntu" and install it.
+This may require restarting your Windows machine.
+(Other Linux distributions will work just as well, so feel free to use a different distribution if you know what you are doing.)

+Then run the Ubuntu app and answer the prompts to complete the installation.

+From the Ubuntu command line, do:

+    sudo apt -y update
+    sudo apt -y install python3-pip inotify-tools
+    sudo pip install docassemblecli
+    dainstall --add

+The last command, `dainstall --add`, will ask for your docassemble site URL and your API key.
+The API key that you supply needs to belong to a user with `developer` or `admin` privileges.

+Use `cd` to switch to the directory above where your docassemble package is located.
+(Your Windows hard drive is located at `/mnt/c` inside of Ubuntu.)

+For example, assume you have a folder `docassemble-mypackage` on your Desktop, and your username on your machine is `jsmith`.
+You would do:

+    cd /mnt/c/Users/jsmith/Desktop/

+From there, you can run commands like:

+    dainstall docassemble-mypackage

+or

+    dawatchinstall --playground --project mypack docassemble-mypackage

 [API key]: https://docassemble.org/docs/api.html#manage_api
 [docassemble]: https://docassemble.org